 |Grover's brigade at 2nd Manassas||8/29/62||1.5||3||1|

 An attacking unit is directing all of its effort and attention toward the target hex, essentially limiting its ZOC to the target hex alone.

 Add to the ZOC rule (2.4): The ZOC of an attacking unit is limited to the one hex containing the defending enemy unit(s).
-This one-hex ZOC restriction is in effect from the moment a unit is designated to attack until after all combat results have been applied.
+This restriction is in effect from the moment a unit is designated to attack until the combat in which it is participating is fully resolved.

 Change flank attack covered hexes condition "b": It is in the ZOC of a non-attacking, undemoralized unit friendly to the attacker (including restricted ZOC).

 Maryland Invasion, CSA Setup Options

 - Rodes may start in any hex on the National Road between Funkstown (S0825) and Middletown (S1725), inclusive, or any hex on the Shepherdstown-Boonsboro pike.

 - Jenkins cavalry is placed within 8 pike/road hexes of Rodes.